An Employer’s Responsibilities Following a Workplace Accident

 This is not an absolute responsibility.
 An employee can still injure themselves at work without the employer being at fault.
 If the employer has taken reasonable steps to make the working environment as safe as possible, then they may not be liable.

-If you think that your employer’s action or inaction led to your workplace accident in any way.
-If so, then you may be able to claim compensation for any injuries sustained.
+If you think that your employer’s action or inaction led to your workplace accident in any way, you may be able to claim compensation for any injuries sustained.
 Even if you believe you were partly accountable for how the incident occurred then you may still be eligible for a partial payout.